Fire and rescue services

 The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.

-A transitional government has been in place since August 2020, with presidential elections postponed to 2026.
-Monitor local media and follow updates and security advice from the US Embassy in Mali and the Canadian Embassy in Mali.
+The Malian armed forces initiated a coup d’état in August 2020, establishing a transitional government.
+Presidential elections have been postponed from 2024 to 2026.
+Monitor local media and register for security alerts from the US Embassy in Mali and the Canadian Embassy in Mali.

-Demonstrations often occur in Bamako.
-Public protests and events that draw large groups of people can turn violent.
+Demonstrations, protests and mass gatherings often occur in Bamako.
+Public protests and events that draw large groups of people can turn violent, with reports of death and injuries.
+Public demonstrations in and around Bamako have encountered a strong police and security force presence.

 The political and security situation could get worse suddenly.